esm-tools/esm_tools/docs/yaml_hierarchy.rst

 * ``<base_dir>/<expid>/configs/<expid>_finished_config.yaml``

 One can use this file to check the final value of the desired parameter.
-The same information can also be displayed by using inspect command (:ref:`esm_runscripts:Arguments`):
+The same information can also be retriece by using inspect command (:ref:`esm_runscripts:Arguments`):

 .. code-block:: bash

     esm_runscripts <your_runscript> -e <expid> --inspect config

-Additionally, these files also contain information about the provenance of the value in the form of comments:
+Additionally, these files/output also contain information about the provenance of the value in the form of comments:

 .. code-block:: yaml